GradWeek Frequently Asked Questions

 Destination and hotel-specific rules will be explained during the mandatory Welcome Orientation upon arrival.
 While the trip is designed to be a fun and relaxing experience, it’s important to understand that this does not mean “anything goes.”
 GradWeek is not responsible for any portion of the trip lost due to misconduct, rule violations, illegal actions, or other behavioral issues.
 No refunds will be issued in such cases.
 To stay safe, always be respectful of the local community and other hotel guests.
 We strongly recommend using the buddy system at all times—never go out alone, especially at night.
 Whenever leaving the hotel or an activity early, let a friend know, and stay in a group.
 There is safety in numbers.
 Important: If a traveler needs to leave the trip early, they must notify an on-site GradWeek Staff Member.

-GradWeek Staff are on-site to ensure your student’s trip runs smoothly from start to finish.
+GradWeek Staff are on-site to ensure the trip runs smoothly from start to finish.
 Their responsibilities include coordinating airport transfers for arrivals and departures, conducting the Welcome Orientation, and providing travelers with a Destination Guide and area map.
 They are available 24/7 to assist with questions, issues, emergencies, and any roommate or hotel concerns that may arise during the trip.
 GradWeek staff will meet the group at their destination airport (typically near baggage claim), escort them to their hotel, and lead a comprehensive Welcome Orientation.
 During this orientation, students will receive important information about their destination, trip rules and regulations, emergency contact numbers, the event schedule, and more.

 While GradWeek staff are not chaperones or intermediaries between students and parents/guardians, they are present and accessible around the clock to support students from arrival until departure.
 Rest assured, if your student needs assistance while at the destination, they simply need to reach out to our on-site team.
 Please note: GradWeek Staff are not medical professionals and cannot make any judgment calls or provide medical care or administer medications, including injections—this decision is solely up to the individual student and their parent/guardian.
 Travelers must manage and self-administer their own medications.
 They also cannot determine whether general medical attention is needed.
 In case of a serious or life-threatening emergency, staff will immediately call local emergency services.